 Dame Karen Sewell DNZM, QSO: Board member and consultant, ANZSOG

-Professor Deborah Terry AO: Vice-Chancellor, Curtin University
+Professor Deborah Terry AO: Vice-Chancellor and President, The University of Queensland

 Mr Peter Woolcott AO: Australian Public Service Commissioner